 Nevada law specifically defines "Sexual Assault" at Nev.
 Rev. Stat.
 Section 200.366.
-It states that a person is guilty of sexual assault if he or she (1) subjects another person to sexual penetration, or forces another person to make a sexual penetration on himself or herself or another, or on a beast, against the will of the victim or under conditions in which the perpetrator knows or should know that the victim is mentally or physically incapable of resisting or understanding the nature of his or her conduct or (2) commits a sexual penetration upon a child under the age of 14 years or causes a child under the age of 14 years to make a sexual penetration on himself or herself or another, or on a beast."
+It states that a person is guilty of sexual assault if the person (1) subjects another person to sexual penetration, or forces another person to make a sexual penetration on themselves or another, or on a beast, against the will of the victim or under conditions in which the perpetrator knows or should know that the victim is mentally or physically incapable of resisting or understanding the nature of the perpetrator's conduct or (2) commits a sexual penetration upon a child under the age of 14 years to make a sexual penetration on themselves or another, or on a beast.